-GEAC discussed change to Area B4 definition.
+GEAC discusses change to Area B4 definition.
 During the year, Steven Filling, Kate Stevenson and GEAC Vice Chair Mark Van Selst led the discussion and drafting efforts.
 AVC Mallon invites GEAC to begin proposed language for a revised EO 1100, in response to the QRTF recommendations.
 She reminds GEAC that Area B4 is not defined in Title 5.
 Chair Miller was present.
-GEAC members asserted that requiring the completion of GE mathematics/quantitative reasoning in the first year of enrollment.

-EVC Blanchard letter is sent to Chair Miller, advising of Chancellor's Office policy decisions resulting from QRTF recommendations.
-This includes changes to GE Breadth Area B4 mathematics/quantitative reasoning requirements and the use of multiple measures of demonstrating college readiness; use of co-requisite and other learner-supportive models; and
+Following an analysis of campus feedback and review of the senate resolution endorsing the task force report, an EVC Blanchard letter is sent to Chair Miller, advising of Chancellor's Office policy decisions resulting from QRTF recommendations.
+This includes changes to GE Breadth Area B4 mathematics/quantitative reasoning requirements and the use of multiple measures of demonstrating college readiness; use of co-requisite and other learner-supportive models; and requiring the completion of GE mathematics/quantitative reasoning in the first year of enrollment.

-EVC Blanchard memo issued to presidents requesting feedback on how EO 1100 can be revised to: (1) improve clarity, (2) ensure equity, and (3) streamline graduation requirements-in response to criticism regarding these areas, from Governor Brown, Assembly Member Chris Holden, the Department of Finance, and trustees.
+EVC Blanchard memorandum issued to presidents requesting feedback on how EO 1100 can be revised to: (1) improve clarity, (2) ensure equity, and (3) streamline graduation requirements-in response to criticism regarding these areas, from Governor Brown, Assembly Member Chris Holden, the Department of Finance, and trustees.
+The memo asked campuses for feedback from faculty, students and administrators.
+The invitation distribution list included the ASCSU, California State Student Association,